 - Not easily guessable (i.e. your name or company name, repeating numbers and letters or consecutive numbers and letters)

-- Contain a minimum of seven (7) alpha/numeric characters for all user accounts
+- Contain a minimum of eight (8) alpha/numeric characters for all user accounts

 2. Maintain a vulnerability management program

-- If you suspect an actual or potential virus, immediately cease accessing the system and do not resume the inquiry process until the virus has been eliminated.
+- If you suspect an actual or potential virus infecting a system, immediately cease accessing the system and do not resume the inquiry process until the virus has been eliminated.

 3. Protect data